Tameka Yallop: Melbourne City, 2018–2019

 After spending ten seasons with the Brisbane Roar, Yallop signed with Melbourne City for the 2018–19 W-League season.

 Brisbane Roar, 2019–2021

 In October 2019, the Brisbane Roar announced that Yallop would be returning to Brisbane for the 2019–20 W-League season, where she scored in their first game of the season.
 On 5 December, Tameka became the first Brisbane Roar player (including men, women and youth) to score 50 goals for the club.

 West Ham United, 2021–2022

 In May 2021, Yallop joined English club West Ham United.
 Playing 16 games with 1 goal in the FAWSL, 3 games in Women's FA Cup and 3 games in FA Women's League Cup.
 In August 2022, she left the club by mutual consent.

 Brann, 2022–2023

 In August 2022, Yallop joined Norwegian club Brann on a one-year contract with a further six months option.

-Brisbane Roar, 2023–
+Brisbane Roar, 2023–2026

 In August 2023, Yallop returned to Australia, signing again with Brisbane Roar on a multi-year contract.

+After the 2023–24 season, Yallop was selected for the inaugural A-Leagues All Stars Women team that were defeated 1–0 by Women's Super League (WSL) club Arsenal in the 2024 game at Marvel Stadium in Docklands, Melbourne as part of Global Football Week Melbourne.

+Despite missing much of the 2025–26 season after pulling her right hamstring, Yallop was again selected for the All Stars, being the first player announced for a team that will play against WSL club Chelsea in the 2026 game at Allianz Stadium in Moore Park, Sydney as part of the 2026 Sydney Super Cup.

+Following Yallop's departure from Brisbane in 2026, the Roar officially retired her shirt number of #13.

+Wellington Phoenix, 2026–

+On 11 August 2026, Yallop signed for New Zealand club Wellington Phoenix.